jherkenhoff/XMC_Cleanflight_Doc/README.md

 <a name="build"></a>
 ### Build
-Launch the Dave IDE and open the Dave project you just downloaded.
+Launch the Dave IDE and choose a workspace folder.
+(For example a folder named *Workspace* in your home directory.
+Do not use the just downloaded repository as your workspace.)

 Select the *Cerasus* build configuration from the dropdown menu.